em-/tinydav/README.txt

 Run unittests
 -------------
-To run the unittests unpack the tar.gz and call:
+To run the unittests checkout sources and run:

 python test/testloader.py